jasonblanchard/bear-site/profiles/bear/modules/advagg/README.txt

  * Features & benefits
  * Configuration
+ * JSMin PHP Extension
  * JavaScript Bookmarklet
  * Technical Details & Hooks
  * nginx Configuration
+ * Troubleshooting

 FEATURES & BENEFITS
 -------------------

-Advanced CSS/JS Aggregation Core Module:
+Advanced CSS/JS Aggregation core features:
  * On demand generation of CSS/JS Aggregates.
 If the file doesn't exist it will be generated on demand.
  * Stampede protection for CSS and JS aggregation.
 Uses locking so multiple